sbodapati06/aspera-coe-srb/labs/onprem/aspera-shares/lab1-explore-aspera-shares-console/README.md

 ## 1. Overview <a name="overiew"></a>

 This lab will explore how to navigate around Aspera Shares GUI.
 You can explore how to Upload files to share with other members of the organization.
-You can also observe the transfer speeds that Aspera offers using FASP technology.
+You can also observe the transfer speeds that Aspera offers using FASP technology. <br>

 Component Diagram <br>